 The Episcopal Church recognized the practice five years ago.
 Its Book of Occasional Services historically has contained a liturgy for blessing each room of a house, along with a shorter Epiphany house blessing.
 When the Standing Commission on Liturgy and Music revised the book in 2018, the editors included chalking the door for the first time.
 They wanted to respect how the tradition had caught on among individual Episcopalians and their congregations, according to the Rev. Paul Fromberg, then a member of the commission.
 (The blessing is found on page 167 here.)

 The Rev. Mike Marsh, rector of St. Philip’s Episcopal Church in Uvalde, Texas, told Episcopal News Service that he is glad the tradition is spreading.

 “Given what’s going on in our country and in our world today, we need homes of refuge, whether you are a church member or not,” he said.

-Marsh, who annually writes about the tradition on his “Interrupting the Silence” blog, blessed about 80 pieces of chalk during the Jan.
-5 Sunday Eucharist so that parishioners could take some home to chalk their doors.
+Marsh, who annually writes about the tradition on his “Interrupting the Silence” blog, blessed about 80 pieces of chalk during the Sunday Eucharist closest to Epiphany in 2020 so that parishioners could take some home to chalk their doors.
 They will use a copy of the prayer he suggests.
 The parish also keeps some chalk for neighbors who often come asking about the practice after they see the symbols on their friends’ homes.